+Expulsion

-Expulsion: Expulsion of a student is a serious matter and is only used when absolutely necessary.
+Expulsion of a student is a serious matter and is only used for serious disciplinary infractions, when public behavior affects school morale, safety, and/or when the student remains incorrigible.
 In some cases, the Principal may deem an action by a student so severe that it results in immediate expulsion from school.
-This decision is the right and responsibility of the Principal.
+This decision is the right and responsibility of the Principal and Superintendent.
 Reasons for expulsion include, (but are not limited to):

-- Serious misbehavior and/or violation of the terms of a disciplinary probation - Sale/distribution of alcohol or other drugs at school or a school-sponsored event - Possession of a weapon on school property or at a school-sponsored function - Acts or threats of physical violence - Setting a fire or endangering others - Behavior by student, parent or guardian that administration judges inconsistent with Cardinal Mooney's Mission
+- Serious misbehavior and/or violation of the terms of a disciplinary probation - Sale/distribution of alcohol or other drugs at school or a school-sponsored event - Possession of a weapon on school property or at a school-sponsored function - Acts or threats of physical violence - Setting a fire or endangering others - Endangering others - Involvement in a felonious act or other criminal behavior that causes public scandal, adversely affects the reputation of the school, the moral and/or safety of the students and staff - A pattern of incorrigibility or the repeated refusal to comply with school rules and regulations. - Assault/Battery on a member of the school staff - Other behaviors deemed sufficiently serious by the principal, in consultation with the Superintendent, to warrant the student's permanent removal from the school. - Behavior by student, parent or guardian that administration judges inconsistent with Cardinal Mooney's Mission

-CMHS also reserves the right to deviate from the disciplinary procedures in this Handbook depending upon the circumstances.
+Cardinal Mooney High School also reserves the right to deviate from the disciplinary procedures in this Handbook depending upon the circumstances.
 Students' prior discipline record and willingness to be forthcoming will be considered in decisions.
 Cardinal Mooney may, with sole discretion, deny participation in senior, prom and/or graduation ceremonies.